Skip to main content

 Overview

-The IIS - Overview dashboard provides a high-level view of the integrity of your Microsoft Internet Information Services (IIS) infrastructure.
+The IIS - Overview dashboard provides a high-level view of the performance and integrity of your Microsoft Internet Information Services (IIS) infrastructure.
 Dashboard panels display visual graphs and detailed information on IIS versions, platforms, and log formats.
 Panels also show visitor geographic locations, top app requests.
 OS platforms, response status, response times, and client and server errors.

 Overview